joelybear/joelybear.github.io/_posts/2020-07-03-july-blood-days-covid-19-update.md

 button-text: Read more

 ---
-We’re looking forward to welcoming you to our blood donor sessions on Sunday 12th July.
+We’re looking forward to welcoming you to our blood donor sessions on Sunday 15th November.

-We are pleased to again be holding two sessions: one at [Yavneh College](https://www.facebook.com/events/193027038770677/) and one at [Edgware Blood Donor Centre](https://www.facebook.com/events/2486849961625719).
+We are pleased to again be holding two sessions: one at [Borehamwood & Elstree Synagogue](https://www.facebook.com/events/404569094070433/) and one at [Edgware Blood Donor Centre](https://www.facebook.com/events/862972244238196/).
 There are still some appointments available at Edgware - click [here](edgware) to book yours.

 We are committed to providing a family-friendly community blood donor session as we have done for the last 25 years.
 However, we are equally committed to ensuring a safe event given the current pandemic; as such we will have the following changes to our normal set-up for this coming session: